-In today’s post I will attempt to parallel diamonds’ formation and qualities to lives of Christian women.
+I will attempt to parallel diamonds’ formation and qualities to lives of Christians.
 On Saturday, August 24, 2019, I was honored to be a speaker at Central Church of Christ Women’s Lectures in Chiefland, Florida.
-The awesome theme was “RARE STONES & PRECIOUS JEWELS.”
-My assigned topic was “Shining Bright Like A Diamond.”
+Their awesome theme was “RARE STONES & PRECIOUS JEWELS” and my assigned topic was “Shining Bright Like A Diamond.”
 As children of the Most High, the King of kings, the Lord of lords, do you think of yourself as Diamonds?

-We too have embedded within us diamond like qualities awaiting to be mined, cut and polished by our Master Jeweler.
-We also must pass through extreme temperature, temptations and pressure in trials and tribulations.
+We too have embedded within us diamond like qualities awaiting to be mined, cut and polished by our Master Jeweler, and we also must pass through extreme temperature, temptations and pressure in trials and tribulations.

 A diamond is an object that is led through the process only by the hands of the jeweler.
-We too should allow only the hands of our Master Jeweler lead us through our spiritual process bringing out magnificent radiance and stunning beauty that laid dormant.
+We too should allow the Hands of our Master Jeweler to lead us through our spiritual process to bring out magnificent radiance and stunning beauty that laid dormant.

-Our Master Jeweler commands us to shine so others can follow the Son light from the path of darkness.
-Therefore, it is imperative that our luminosity never dwindles.
-This is especially true on social media where darkness sometimes creeps out in our comments and immodestly apparel.
+Our Master Jeweler commands us to shine so others can follow the SON light from the path of darkness.
+Therefore, it is imperative that our luminosity never dwindles, including on social media where darkness sometimes creeps out in our comments and immodestly apparel.

-Unfortunately, not everyone makes it to the end of the process because of their love for gossiping, backbiting, having an unforgiving spirit, dressing immodestly, lying, displaying jealousy and being crabs in the bucket pulling one another down.
-Let us not find ourselves being busybodies finagling others out of information to appease the flesh?
+Unfortunately, not everyone makes it to the end of the process because of their love for gossiping, backbiting, unforgiving spirit, dressing immodestly, lying, jealousy, and crabs in the bucket pulling one another down and giving in to the lusts of the flesh.

 The unique molecular structure of the carbon atoms makes a diamond very hard.
-As we allow the gift of the Holy Spirit to lead us, we will have His Diamond harden strength to withstand the pressures of the world and the wiles of Satan.
+As we allow the gift of the Holy Spirit to lead us, we will have His Diamond harden strength to withstand pressure from wiles of Satan.
 A diamond is the hardest known mineral and can only be cut by another diamond.
-Ladies, we are in a spiritual warfare and should always be mindful not to cut each other.
-From personal experience I know that a cut inflicted by a sister Diamond is very painful and does not easily heal!
+Prayerfully, we are not cutting one another with our words, thoughts or deeds.

-We become more valuable under the sharp edge of God’s word when pierced and shaped ~ Cut.
+Cut.
+We become more valuable under the sharp edge of God’s word when pierced and shaped.

-Apostle Paul eloquently stated in Ephesians 5:17 that we present ourselves to himself a glorious church, not having spot, or wrinkle, or any such thing; but that we should be holy and without blemish ~ Clarity.
+Clarity.
+Apostle Paul eloquently stated in Ephesians 5:17, we present ourselves to Himself a glorious church, not having spot, or wrinkle, or any such thing; but that we should be holy and without blemish.

 Diamonds are not cheap and neither are children of God, the Master Jeweler.
 We should not allow Satan’s evil employees on earth to entice us to exchange our expensive soul for the cheap world.